Staff

 Office Staff

-Jon Urquhart (He/Him, They/Them)
+Jon Urquhart, BA (He/Him, They/Them)

-He is a Child of Deaf Adults (CODA), educator, content creator, public speaker, and comedian.
-Jon gained his following on the popular app TikTok, where he advocates for the Deaf community and shares his experiences while interpreting and growing up with a DeafBlind parent.
+Jon has built a substantial following on TikTok, where he advocates for the Deaf community and shares insights from his interpreting career and his experience growing up with a DeafBlind parent.